 1 1/2 cups Arborio rice (if you want a creamier style, try cracked Arborio

 1 3/4 cups vegetable stock*

 1/4 cup (about 1 ounce) Wisconsin Parmesan Cheese, grated

 1/2 cup (2 ounces) Wisconsin Fontina Cheese, shredded

 White truffle oil, to taste (optional)**

 * For a fuller-flavored rice, use chicken stock.

 ** For a pungent, earthy flavor that brings out the full flavor of the cheeses, add a few drops of white truffle oil to the risotto a few seconds before plating.

 Heat a 2-quart, thick-bottomed sauce pan.
 Add the oil, then the onion and garlic.
 Cook, stirring until the onion is translucent.
 Add rice and stir to coat it with the onion mixture.
 Add the stock, slowly, 1/2 cup at a time, as the rice absorbs the liquid.
 Continue to stir slowly.
 When most of the liquid is added and the rice has a firm texture and is cooked through, add a pinch of salt and fresh turns of pepper.

-Stir in the Fontina cheese, then the Parmesan.
+Stir in the Fontina Cheese, then the Parmesan Cheese.
 If the mixture is dry, add a little more stock.
 Taste and season, as necessary.
 Stir in the parsley and white truffle oil.
 Distribute the risotto into four bowls.
 Sprinkle additional herbs around the plate for a colorful finish.